 Grove Creek and Battle Creek Loop Trail is a 7.8 mile moderately trafficked loop trail located near Pleasant Grove, Utah that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 11.19.2016 | 15lb Backpack | Recommend Sunscreen